-- All RSAT staff should receive regular clinical supervision.
-RSAT Officers should also have the same opportunity. - All RSAT staff, including officers, should participate in frequent trainings around the following topics:
+- All staff should receive regular clinical supervision.

+- All staff should participate in frequent trainings around the following topics:

-o PREA Diversity, Equity, and
+- O PREA

-Ethics and Boundaries Inclusion
+- Ethics and Boundaries

-o Sexual Harassment Cultural Competency
+- Sexual Harassment

-• All RSAT staff, including officers, need to feel empowered to interrupt, disrupt, or deescalate a potential situation of sexual misconduct.

-• Talk to participant or staff who was target of sexual victimization.

-Follow your facility's procedure and document any comments and concerns made by a participant and/or colleague relative to alleged sexual victimization, misconduct, and harassment.
+- Diversity, Equity, and Inclusion - Cultural Competency - Staff need to feel empowered to interrupt, disrupt, or deescalate a potential situation of sexual misconduct. - Talk to participant or staff who was target of sexual victimization. - Follow your facility's procedure and document any comments and concerns made by a participant and/or colleague relative to alleged sexual victimization, misconduct, and harassment.